tony-framework/TonY/tony-portal/README.md

 - To bundle the history server app and copy it to another host
 ```
-# must be run from the tony-history-server folder
+# must be run from the tony-portal folder
 $ ./buildAndDeploy.sh user hostname.test.abc.com
 ```